-An education at a Perth Government school will give your child the best education possible, because children are at the centre of everything we do.
+An education at a Western Australian government school will give your child the best education possible because children are at the centre of everything we do.

 We want every child in our schools to succeed, whatever their ability, wherever they live, whatever their background.
 Our schools are led by principals and teachers who want the best for your child.
 They encourage them to achieve their potential and ensure they are cared for and supported to succeed.

-Perth Government schools run from late January to mid-December and the school year is divided into four terms.
+Western Australian government schools run from late January to mid-December and the school year is divided into 4 terms.
 Our schools offer a full curriculum and a range of programs designed to inspire children to be lifelong learners.

-Every school works to develop well rounded students who succeed at school, are happy and well adjusted, and respect others.
+School staff work to develop well-rounded students who succeed at school, are happy and well-adjusted, and respect others.

-Effective pastoral care in Perth Government schools is underpinned by a positive school environment where teachers:
+Effective pastoral care in our schools is underpinned by a positive school environment where teachers: